 Whether or not they place nationally, every team puts on a fun show.

 Before going, check team schedules.
 A team may be away at a tournament or performing at a festival in another town.
 Sometimes, heavy rains affect lake levels and force teams to cancel shows.

 In August, as days grow shorter, many teams perform half an hour earlier.
 Later in the month, most teams lose some of their stars to college.

 The Wisconsin State/Regional Water Ski

-Show Tournament is held in July in Wisconsin Rapids, and the Division 1 National Show Ski Tournament is held in August in Janesville, Wis.
+Show Tournament is held in July in Wisconsin Rapids, and the Division 1 National Show Ski Tournament is held in August, traditionally in Janesville, Wis.